rtCamp/nginx-helper/readme.txt

 2. Remaining settings

 == Changelog ==
+= 1.3.3 =

+* Fixed map generation for multi domain installs using domain mapping plugin, where blog ids were not displayed.

 = 1.3.2 =

-* Fixed map generation for multi domain installs with domain mapping plugin
+* Fixed map generation for multi domain installs with domain mapping plugin.

 = 1.3.1 =